Akabane-iwabuchi Station: History

-Akabane-Iwabuchi Station opened on the TRTA (present-day Tokyo Metro) Namboku Line on 29 November 1991.
+Akabane-Iwabuchi Station opened on the Teito Rapid Transit Authority (TRTA) Namboku Line on 29 November 1991.
 The Saitama Rapid Railway Line extending northward from the station opened on 28 March 2001.

 The station facilities were inherited by Tokyo Metro after the privatization of the TRTA in 2004.

 Effective the timetable revision on 18 March 2023, through services onto the Sagami Railway commenced courtesy of the Tokyu and Sotetsu Shin-Yokohama Line.
 Most southbound services past Hiyoshi continue as far south as Shin-Yokohama and Ebina.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 72,807 Tokyo Metro passengers daily and 34,395 Saitama Rapid Railway Line (boarding passengers only).